iiasa/Condor_run_R/configuring.md

 Default value: `FALSE`

 Retain the bundle in the run's [`CONDOR_DIR`](#condor_dir) subdirectory when `TRUE`.
 Can be useful for locally analyzing host-side issues with jobs.

-### CONDOR_DIR
-Default value: `"Condor"`

-Directory where for each run, Condor and job log files and other run artifacts are stored in a subdirectory that is named via [`LABEL`](#label).
-Excluded from the bundle.
-Can also be an absolute path.
-Created when it does not exist, ditto for the subdirectory.

 ### SEED_JOB_RELEASES
 Default value: `0`